 But other cyclists will have other bikes, other circumstances and other preferences!

-What’s great, is than in the SkunkLock we have new options.
+What’s great, is that in the SkunkLock we have new options.
 Another layer of security.
-And a unique way to fight back.
+And a unique way to fight back against bike theft.

-If you're still not sure if it's right for you, check out my easy 3 step guide to choosing the best bike lock, or I've also selected three interesting, alternative locks below...
+If this review hasn't convinced you though, check out my easy 3-step guide to choosing the best bike lock, or I've also selected three interesting, alternative locks below...

 Alternatives to the SkunkLock